polyvertex/fitdecode/README.rst

 * fitdecode is thread-safe in the sense that it does not perform write access to any global variable, and that the objects keep their state storage locally

-* fitdecode highest level interfaces, FitReader and FitDecoder, are not compatible with fitparse's FitFile
+* fitdecode high-level interfaces are not compatible with fitparse's FitFile

 * fitdecode does not discard the FIT header and the CRC footer while iterating a file, which allow to get a complete 1:1 representation of the file that is